IntersectMBO/plutus/docs/CEK.md

 of values and environments) in the environment.

-In my limited testing I have found version 1 to be faster and I think it simplifies the implementation.
+In my limited testing I have found version 1 to be faster and I think it is simpler.

+The main point of this document is so that we can discuss whether to use version 1 in the implementation.
+Version 2 is described as a comparison.

 1. Value version

-This versions appears to faster in my testing.
-Note that it makes no attempt to avoid doing type substitutions.
-This would be a further optimisation and I think it could be modified to.
+Note: that this makes no attempt to delay doing type substitutions.
+This would be a further optimisation and I think it could be modified to do so.
 To get an idea, and avoid this issue, I guess one can focus on the other parts of the syntax (constants, lambda, application, wrap/unwrap).

 Values and environments are mutually defined.
 Environments only appear under binders, they have entries for all free variables in the term